Watch him: LSU’s Daniels on Davey O’Brian watch list

-BATON ROUGE (WGNO) — LSU standout quarterback Jayden Daniels had his name added to a second watch list on Tuesday as the senior is one of 35 players who have been named to Davey O’Brien Award Watch List, according to an announcement from LSU.
+BATON ROUGE, La.
+(WGNO) — LSU standout quarterback Jayden Daniels had his name added to a second watch list on Tuesday as the senior is one of 35 players who have been named to Davey O’Brien Award Watch List, according to an announcement from LSU.

 Last week, Daniels was named to the Maxwell Award Watch List, which is given to the most outstanding player in college football.